Changes to Logical Reasoning on the LSAT in 2024

 Transferring LSAT skills from Logic Games to Logical Reasoning

-If you started studying before LSAC announced the change in the LSAT, you may feel worried about the pivot.
-But if you’re dreading the loss of Logic Games, remember that you can tap into some of the same skills in the Logical Reasoning section.
+If you're finding yourself preparing for a games-free test after spending time prepping for Logic Games, you may feel worried about the pivot.
+But remember that you can tap into some of the same Logic Games skills in the Logical Reasoning section.
 For example, some test-takers find it helpful to diagram LR questions, similar to how one diagrams Logic Games.
 Many of the types of thinking you use in Logic Games can be cross-applied to Logical Reasoning.
 Both question types require critical thinking, pattern recognition, and careful reading.
 The strength you’ve been developing in these areas is cross-applicable.

 One advantage to LR is that each question is about a different stimulus.
 In other words, if you make a mistake in your understanding of a game, you could get several questions wrong at once.
 With Logical Reasoning, every question is a fresh start.